spraakbanken/karp-backend/README.md

    or `poetry shell` and then `uvicorn asgi:app`

-7. To setup Elasticsearch, download Elasticsearch 6.x or 7.x and start it
+7. To setup Elasticsearch, download Elasticsearch 6.x and start it
 8. Install elasticsearch python libs for the right version
    1. If you use Elasticsearch 6.x, run `source <VENV_NAME>/bin/activate` and `pip install -e .[elasticsearch6]`
-   2. If you use Elasticsearch 7.x, run `source <VENV_NAME>/bin/activate` and `pip install -e .[elasticsearch7]`
 9. Add environment variables

 ```